FedVQCS: Federated Learning via Vector Quantized Compressed Sensing: Simulation Results and Analysis

 \item {\em D-DSGD:} D-DSGD is the communication-efficient FL framework developed in \cite{Amiri:TSP}.
 The number of the nonzero entries for device $k$ is set to be $S_k$ such that $C_k\bar{N} = \log_2\big(\begin{smallmatrix} \bar{N} \\ S_k \end{smallmatrix}\big) + 33$.

-\end{itemize} For FedVQCS and ScalarQCS, we set $(G,B)=(25,10)$ for the MNIST dataset and $(G,B)=(15,75)$ for the CIFAR-$10$ dataset.
-Except for D-DSGD, we normalize the input data values of the training and test data samples using the mean and standard deviation of each dataset \cite{MNIST_normal_2, CIFAR_normal}.
-For D-DSGD, we adjust the input data values of the training and test data samples so that these values are between $0$ and $1$.
+\end{itemize} {For FedVQCS and ScalarQCS, we set $(G,B)=(25,10)$ for the MNIST dataset and $(G,B)=(5,9152)$ for the FEMNIST dataset.
+Note that under this setting, the number of the devices in group is not larger than $3$, while $N$ is not larger than $2000$.} {For D-DSGD, we adjust the input data values of the MNIST training and test data samples so that these values are between $0$ and $1$.
+Except for this, we normalize the input data values of the training and test data samples using the mean and standard deviation of each dataset \cite{MNIST_normal_2}.}

-In Fig.~\ref{fig:Bitoverhead}, we compare the classification accuracy of different FL frameworks in the homogeneous scenario.
-Fig.~\ref{fig:Bitoverhead} shows that for both the MNIST and CIFAR-10 datasets, FedVQCS provides more than a $2.5\%$ increase in classification accuracy compared to the existing communication-efficient FL frameworks when the communication overhead of the local model update transmission is less than 0.1 bit per local model entry.
-Meanwhile, the results on the MNIST dataset demonstrate that FedVQCS with a 0.1-bit overhead per local model entry yields only a $2\%$ decrease in classification accuracy compared to the perfect reconstruction which requires a 32-bit overhead per local model entry for perfect transmission of the local model updates.
+In Fig.~\ref{fig:Bitoverhead}, we compare the classification accuracy of different FL frameworks in the homogeneous scenario. {Fig.~\ref{fig:Bitoverhead} shows that for both the MNIST and FEMNIST datasets, FedVQCS provides more than a $2.4\%$ increase in classification accuracy compared to the existing communication-efficient FL frameworks when the communication overhead of the local model update transmission is 0.1 bit per local model entry.} Meanwhile, the results on the MNIST dataset demonstrate that FedVQCS with a 0.1-bit overhead per local model entry yields only a $2\%$ decrease in classification accuracy compared to the perfect reconstruction which requires a 32-bit overhead per local model entry for perfect transmission of the local model updates.
 This result demonstrates that FedVQCS enables an accurate reconstruction of the global model update at the PS, while significantly reducing the communication overhead of FL.
 Fig.~\ref{fig:Bitoverhead} also shows that FedVQCS is more robust against the decrease in the communication overhead allowed for the devices, when compared with the existing FL frameworks.